 Data ages over time.
-People change jobs, get promoted, are made redundant or leave.
+People change jobs, get promoted, are made redundant, or leave.
 Companies change address and phone numbers.
-Organisations merge, open and shut down.
+Organizations merge, open, and shut down.
 Keeping data clean can be a big headache.
 But it is central to achieving better telemarketing results.

 Think of it simply like this.
 I make a call to a company.
-I might initially get a wrong number, dead number or a voicemail.
-I may then have to research a new number and / or dial back.
+I might initially get a wrong number, dead number, or voicemail.
+I may then have to research a new number and/or dial back.
 I reach reception next time.
 Without the correct name, I may get blocked by a no-name policy.
 If I have a name that is wrong, I am likely to again get blocked.
 If I do succeed, reception staff that may not know who does what in bigger companies, may put me through.
-At this point, I may reach another voicemail and / or the phone just rings and rings.
+At this point, I may reach another voicemail, and/or the phone just rings and rings.
 I might get a PA with whom I don’t want to engage – more about that in a blog on gatekeepers.
 The PA may try to block me or get rid of me.
-I may need to call back if the decision maker is away from their desk, on holiday, off sick or on a call.
+I may need to call back if the decision-maker is away from their desk, on holiday, off sick, or on a call.

-All that wasted time absorbs cost and saps momentum out of a calling campaign.
+All that wasted time absorbs the cost and saps momentum out of a calling campaign.
 So, what can we do?
-Well, there is no sure fire solution.
+Well, there is no sure-fire solution.
 However, below are a few tips to help.

-- Profile your current customers – See if you can identify most profitable sectors, locations and job functions that typically purchase your products and services
+- Profile your current customers – See if you can identify the most profitable sectors, locations, and job functions that typically purchase your products and services

 - Send out a good brief to a list of potential list providers – The tighter your brief the likelier you are to get an accurate result but this will also limit the numbers.
 So, consider all of the job roles that make buying decisions.